rjhilario/python-venv/README.md

 Please see sample requirements.txt file.
 It really depends on your project as to whatever package for pip you need.
 You need to install them so you can properly run python codes.

+pip install -r requirements.txt

+This would largely depend on what kind of project you are working on.